eugeniosegala/shining_star/README.md

 NOTE:
 More stars you use the more your browser consumes!
-This script work with jQuery.
+This script works with jQuery.

 <br>